 Have you ever felt that a particular place, city or town has a very royal aura?
 Like it has been home to kings and queens in the past and their presence can still be felt?
 Well, if you haven’t, head to Jaipur and you’ll know what I mean!

-With numerous places to visit and things to do in Jaipur, even 3-4 days wouldn’t be enough to take in the beauty of this royal city.
+With numerous things and places to explore in Jaipur, even 3-4 days wouldn’t be enough to take in the beauty of this royal city.
 This city of Rajasthan has a timeless, majestic feel to it and just by wandering through the streets I could tell – there must be some great historic tale linked to its every nook and cranny.

 When you’ve been around the place, you realize that it is, in fact, a ‘Pink City’, as it is fondly called.
 That’s because all older architecture makes heavy use of a particular shade of pink that is actually quite wonderful.